 - Nausea and vomiting.

-commonly cause UTI symptoms include:
+Infections that commonly cause UTI symptoms include: